jamie082/Grocery_API/README.md

 Grocery database program written in Python3 and SQLAlchemy database software

-also i found out about this by googling around the internet encoungering a db error for the program from app import app from app import db
+Also I found out about this by googling around the internet encoungering a db error for the program from app import app from app import db